nestordemeure/AdaHessianJax/README.md

 pip install git+https://github.com/nestordemeure/AdaHessianJax.git
 ```

+## Using with Jax

-The implementation provides both a fast way to evaluate the diagonal of the hessian of a program and an optimizer API that stays close to [jax.experimental.optimizers](https://jax.readthedocs.io/en/latest/jax.experimental.optimizers.html):
+The implementation provides both a fast way to evaluate the diagonal of the hessian of a program and an optimizer API that stays close to [jax.experimental.optimizers](https://jax.readthedocs.io/en/latest/jax.experimental.optimizers.html) in the `adahessianJax.jax` namespace:

 ```python
 # gets the jax.experimental.optimizers version of the optimizer